 More natural disasters

-According to the National Oceanic and Atmospheric Administration (NOAA), since 1980 there has been a yearly average of six disasters ($1 billion or more worth of damages) annually in the United States.
+According to the National Oceanic and Atmospheric Administration (NOAA), since 1980 there has been an average of six disasters ($1 billion or more worth of damages) annually in the United States.
 Quite shockingly this number has nearly tripled in the past four years.
 In 2017 alone, 16 climate-fueled disasters left the country with a death toll in the thousands and $300 billion in damages.

 This increase in destruction is far from unique to the United States.
 Elsewhere around the world, disasters are taking place at an increased rate and intensity: monsoon flooding in Bangladesh; landslides in Colombia, Sierra Leone, and Japan; and cyclones in Mozambique to name just a few.